Skyline, San Diego: Image

 Much like other neighborhoods in Southeast San Diego, Skyline consists of postwar tract homes built in the 1950s and 1960's that have been outfitted with iron bars over the ground-floor windows and doors, as well as cast-iron gates and chain-link fences guarding driveways, a reflection of the perceived need for security in these historically high-crime urban neighborhoods.
-The area in and around the Meadowbrook Apartments, an expansive low-income housing project in the adjacent Bay Terraces neighborhood, is a central nucleus of much of Skyline's drug and gang issues.

 Skyline has endured decades of narcotic problems and gang violence, and was the target of several law enforcement operations and sweeps, targeting the Skyline East Side Piru gang in particular, an offshoot gang started by members of the Eastside Hanging Gang (EHG) and a relocated Piru gang member from Compton, and believed to be one of the largest Blood gangs in San Diego.
 Hundreds of members of the gang have been arrested as a result of these periodic sweeps since 1990.
 The East Side Pirus are referenced along other Piru affiliated groups as "the Skylines" in the 1993 single, "Piru Love" by Los Angeles-based rap group, Bloods & Crips.
 They have held a long-bitter rivalry with the Lincoln Park Bloods, which has been attributed to much of the violent crime and homicides across Southeast San Diego.

 Notable Hip Hop artist, Lecrae, who spent significant portions of his life living with his grandmother in Skyline, experienced much of the violence occurring in the community, and has paid tribute to the neighborhood in his songs including his 2013 single, "I'm Turnt," ("It's Southeast Daygo in the building, shout out to Peter Pan, Skyline, Imperial"), and the 2019 single, "California Dreamin'" with 116, ("What up Southeast?
 (Daygo), raised me to be a lil' beast, caught a couple fades in the streets, played on the beach ...I'm rollin' down Imperial, old school in my stereo, from Skyline, you don't hear me, though (Skyline))."
 The music video for the latter was filmed entirely in the Skyline neighborhood that he grew up in.

 Government

 Skyline is within the 4th City Council District.
 The district has long been represented by Myrtle Cole since she won a special election in 2013 through 2018.
-It is currently represented by Monica Montgomery Steppe, who assumed office in 2018.
+It is currently represented by Henry L. Foster III, who was elected in 2024.
 Federally, the neighborhood is within the California's 53rd congressional district.